-A high bounce rate shows that users clicked your link out of interest but were unsatisfied with the

-	result.
-Understanding their intent and making changes either to the link, or to the page it directs

-	to, can have a huge impact on your conversions.
+A high bounce rate shows that users clicked your link out of interest but were unsatisfied with the result.
+Understanding their intent and making changes either to the link or to the page it directs to, can have a huge impact on your conversions.

 8. Re-targeting Ads for your second chance

 Just because a customer came and left, doesn’t mean you should give up!
-Re-targeting pixels have

-	given marketers an amazing opportunity connect with users on platforms other than their site.
+Re-targeting pixels have given marketers an amazing opportunity to connect with users on platforms other than their site.

-	Everyone can remember a time they looked up a specific product online, then found it hounding them

-	on every site they go to.
-While you don’t have to go as overboard as Amazon, taking advantage of

-	this technology can mean turning visitors into buyers, and keep them coming back!
+Everyone can remember a time they looked up a specific product online, then found it hounding them on every site they go to.
+While you don’t have to go as overboard as Amazon, taking advantage of this technology can mean turning visitors into buyers, and keep them coming back!

 You first need to decide what platforms you want to reach users with and then install the necessary plugins on your site to start collecting a re-targeting audience.
 Facebook, Instagram, YouTube, Google, and the Display Ads network all provide opportunities to re-connect!

 One of the most popular and effective tools is Facebook, which allows you to send tailored messages to users on their feed as well as Instagram.
 The flexibility of these tools is unmatched, allowing you to create ads specifically for certain actions:

 - Reminder ads to people that added products to their cart and left

 - Re-introducing yourself to new visitors that left

 - Displaying new products to people that already purchased